-- For CEP, please be sure to use the Form B created specifically for CEP. - This is a fillable form with a character count.
+- This is a fillable form with a character count.
 We will accept proposals submitted in this approved form only.
 Proposals submitted in any other format will be rejected as nonresponsive and will not be reviewed by the evaluation committee. - Each question has a character limit.
 These limits are absolute and apply to everybody.
 We will not accept any additional or "see attached" pages to supplement your answers.
 Past applicants have been disqualified for such attempts. - Section B. Project Impact: We are asking applicants to fill in as many blanks as possible.
 If actual figures for 2018 are not yet available, completed figures for 2017 are acceptable.
 If you are a new event and don't have any past figures, you can still apply.
-However, in the absence of past figures, the evaluators will be reviewing your capacity and your plan as a determination of your ability to deliver as promised. - We have attached, as an exhibit to this RFP, a list of KPI Definitions (Media Metrics).
+However, in the absence of past figures, the evaluators will be reviewing your capacity and your plan as a determination of your ability to deliver as promised. - We have attached, as an exhibit to this RFP, a list of KPI Definitions .
 There are various tools available for you to quantify your accomplishments.
-You can find a Tool Kit tab on the HTA website which includes, among other things, a sample of a Festival and Events Survey: www.hawaiitourismauthority.org/tool-kit/.
+You can find a Tool Kit tab on the HTA website which includes, among other things, a sample of a Festival and Events

+Survey and the statewide economic impact model: www.hawaiitourismauthority.org/tool-kit/ .